Vireak2/SDS2/README.md

 # SDS2
 Master project

-main.R : Test with linkcomm and the Imperial group methods\\

-mainLinkScan.R : Test on sample networks\\
+results.R : Create a SBM and apply the methods of edge clustering.
+It saves the plots, networks, memberhips vectors and measurments in the dedicated folder\

-sbm.R : Functions that creates stochastic block models, line graphs adjacency etc. Contains also few function that helps the plot of networks\\
+sbm.R : Functions that creates stochastic block models, adjacency matrices of line graph etc.\

-LinkScan.R: Functions related to the LinkScan algorithm\\
+LinkScan.R: Functions related to the LinkScan algorithm.\

-findepsilon.R : Functions to related to the problem of finding the optimal epsilon for LinkScan\\
+test.r: Functions related to the measurement of quality of edge clustering.\